 Besides the disadvantages of coconut oil in general, virgin coconut oil has its own specific disadvantages.
 But most of these so-called downsides do not really apply to me or affect me at all.
 That's why I choose virgin coconut oil over other coconut oils for my daily health and skin care.
 I hope you're not affected too so that you can continue to reap benefits from virgin coconut oil since it bears the most healthful properties among the various coconut oil types.

 However, if some disadvantages of virgin coconut oil do affect you, not to worry.
 I have good tips up my sleeve and some great substitutes in store for you.
 You still will get to improve your health with coconut oil.
 Let's find out.

 Disadvantage #1: Overpowering flavor

-When you take a whiff of virgin coconut oil, it smells like fresh coconut.
-When you pour it over your meal, your meal smells like fresh coconut too.
+When you take a whiff of virgin coconut oil, it smells like coconut.
+When you pour it over your meal, your meal smells like coconut too.

-The problem is, do you like all your meals to smell like fresh coconut?
+The problem is, do you like all your meals to smell like coconut?

 That really depends.
 At times, I prefer to keep the original flavor of my food.
 So, I don't add virgin coconut oil.
 I use RBD coconut oil instead.
 It's by far the best odorless substitute for virgin coconut oil.

 RBD coconut oil is designed as such to meet the demands of those who want the health benefits of virgin coconut oil but without its naturally-occurring scent.